Ninetalesgh/dndcampaign/vault/database/spells.md

 If this damage reduces the target to 40 Hit Points or fewer, it must succeed on a CON Save or be [Paralyzed](conditions.md#paralyzed) until the end of its next turn.
 If the target fails this Save by 5 or more, it dies, freezes solid, and shatters into pieces.
 Damage dealt by this spell ignores resistance and immunity to Cold damage.
-At Higher Levels.
-If you use a level 9 spell slot, the damage increases by 40.
+**Using a Higher-Level Spell Slot.** If you use a level 9 spell slot, the damage increases by 40.
 - **Classes**: Druid, Warlock
 *(Source: CS)*